AppFolioOnboarding/tasks/tasks/10_share_image.md

   successfully.
 - [ ] The user is alerted of errors if the operation was unsuccessful.

+__Note__: This story is large, so it makes sense to break the implementation down into more manageable pieces (a la elephant carpaccio).
+Please start by implementing a basic sharing feature that uses a new page (not a modal), and open a PR for that.
+Then, once we've verified the simplified version is working, refactor it to use a modal, and open a second PR for that.

 Discussion topics:
 - [ ] How could we develop the front end and back end separately?
 (And why might that be a good idea?)